 The County has extensive deposits of clay and sand that cover the majority of Lake County and major deposits of peat located near lakes Apopka, Griffin and Minnehaha and the Okahumpka Marsh.
 These deposits were utilized as muck farms, but they have since been purchased for conservation or urban development.
 The County possesses two limestone deposits along its western border at Okahumpka and the Green Swamp Area of Critical State Concern.
 There are also substantial phosphate deposits in the far northern portion of Lake County along Lake George.
 However, the Ocala National Forest has land use policies that strictly forbid the mining of phosphates in the Forest.

-As of 2004, Lake County has approximately 46 active mining operations, including five peat mines, sixteen hydraulic sand mines, and twenty five clay pits. requires that mining operations must follow certain procedures in order to obtain approval from the County before beginning operations.
+Lake County requires that mining operations must follow certain procedures in order to obtain approval from the County before beginning operations.
 There are no mining operations in the Town.

 5. Areas with Soil Erosion Problems